Brent crude up $10, shares sink as Ukraine conflict deepens

-TOKYO (AP) — The price of oil jumped more than $10 a barrel and shares were sharply lower Monday as the conflict in Ukraine deepened amid mounting calls for harsher sanctions against Russia.
+TOKYO (AP) — The price of oil jumped about $10 a barrel and shares were sharply lower Monday as the conflict in Ukraine deepened amid mounting calls for harsher sanctions against Russia.

-Brent crude oil surged over $10 early Monday.
-Benchmark U.S. crude was up nearly $9 at more than $124 a barrel.
+Brent crude oil surged more than 12% during the day in Asia, while benchmark U.S. crude gained about $10 at more than $125 a barrel.

-The surge followed a warning from Russian President Vladimir Putin that Ukrainian statehood was imperiled as Russian forces battered strategic locations.
+The latest market turmoil followed a warning from Russian President Vladimir Putin that Ukrainian statehood was imperiled as Russian forces battered strategic locations.
 A temporary cease-fire in two Ukrainian cities failed over the weekend — and both sides blamed each other.

 Oil prices came under additional pressure after Libya's national oil company said an armed group had shut down two crucial oil fields.
 The move caused the country's daily oil output to drop by 330,000.

-U.S. House of Representatives Speaker Nancy Pelosi, meanwhile, said the House was exploring legislation to further isolate Russia from the global economy, including banning the import of its oil and energy products into the U.S.
+U.S. House of Representatives Speaker Nancy Pelosi said the House was exploring legislation to further isolate Russia from the global economy, including banning the import of its oil and energy products into the U.S.

-By late morning in Tokyo, U.S. crude had jumped $9.08 to $124.74 a barrel in electronic trading on the New York Mercantile Exchange.
-The all-time high was marked in July 2008, when the price per barrel of U.S. crude climbed to $145.29, pushing the average price for gasoline in the U.S. above $4 a gallon, a milestone already reached again this year.

-U.S. futures fell, with the contract for the benchmark S&P 500 down 1.6% and that for the Dow industrials falling 1.3%.

 Higher fuel costs are devastating for Japan, which imports almost all its energy.
-Japan’s benchmark Nikkei 225 dipped 3.5% in morning trading to 25,091.93.
+Japan’s benchmark Nikkei 225 dipped 2.9% to finish at 25,221.41.

 “The Ukraine-Russia conflict will continue to dominate market sentiments and no signs of conflict resolution thus far may likely put a cap on risk sentiments into the new week,” said Yeap Jun Rong, market strategist at IG in Singapore.

 “It should be clear by now that economic sanctions will not deter any aggression from the Russians, but will serve more as a punitive measure at the expense of implication on global economic growth.
-Elevated oil prices may pose a threat to firms’ margins and consumer spending outlook.”
+Elevated oil prices may pose a threat to firms’ margins and consumer spending outlook," Yeap said.

+China reported Monday that its exports rose by double digits in January and February before Russia's attack on Ukraine roiled the global economy.

+Customs data show exports grew by 16.3% over a year earlier in a sign global demand was recovering before President Vladimir Putin’s Feb.
+24 invasion.
+Imports advanced 15.5% despite a Chinese economic slowdown that the war threatens to worsen.

 Markets worldwide have swung wildly recently on worries about how high prices for oil, wheat and other commodities produced in the region will go because of Russia’s invasion, inflaming the world’s already high inflation.